 You may enroll in courses outside the business school if you meet the requisites:

-- To request permission to enroll in an Economics course, please go to Enrollment for Special and Non-Degree Seeking Students and follow the instructions carefully.
+- To request permission to enroll in an Economics course, please go to Special & Non-Degree Seeking Students and follow the instructions carefully.

-- To request permission to enroll in a Computer Science course, go to https://www.cs.wisc.edu/courses-2/ and:
+- To request permission to enroll in a Computer Science course, please go to Course Enrollment FAQs and: